 As indicated above, the Compensation Committee currently consists of Drs.
 Kaplan and Gray and Mr. Rasmussen.
-Dr. Walton resigned from the Compensation Committee effective May 1, 2010.
 No member of the Compensation Committee has ever been an officer or employee of ours.
 None of our executive officers currently serves, or has served during the last completed fiscal year, on the compensation committee or board of directors of any other entity that has one or more executive officers serving as a member of our Board of Directors or Compensation Committee.